Lean Facilityminute read

 The global market places significant pressure on businesses and other organizations to increase efficiency, improve profits, and reduce costs as consumers simultaneously demand lower-cost and better quality goods.
 In response, many lean manufacturing tools and methodologies have been developed to help businesses meet these demands.
 These tools work to increase efficiency, improve quality, and reduce costs by identifying and eliminating many common sources of waste (overproduction, inefficient use of space, waiting, defects, and excessive motion).

-While there are many lean tools, 5S and Kanban are especially useful and can help your facility on its journey to become lean.
+While there are many lean tools, 5S and Kanban are especially useful and can help your facility on its journey to becoming lean.

 Phases of Lean Facility Design with 5S

 5S provides a structured framework that can help workers eliminate waste by improving processes and reorganizing the workplace.
 The system includes five steps (five Ss) that can improve your facility’s efficiency:

 Sort eliminates waste by reducing clutter and maximizing the available workspace.
 Remove tools, supplies, and equipment that are not needed in the work area.

 Set in Order improves efficiency and make it easier to do work.
 This includes reducing the distance between workstations, locating supplies near their point-of-use, and making organization visible with labels and floor marking.